rivtDocs/rivtdocs.github.io/docs/index.md

 **rivt** is a Python package with an API of four functions (R(), I(), V(), T()).
-It processes **rivtText**; a plain text, readable, calculation markup language derived from **restructuredText**.
+It processes **rivtText**; a plain text, readable, calculation markup language that wraps and extends **restructuredText**.
 As a Python package, **rivt** can be tightly integrated with Python engineering and scientific libraries.

 **rivtDocs** installs as a system level program or a portable self contained folder, and is available for every OS platforms.
 It can also be run in the